WE ARE NOMURA

 Facility management in which “people” play a central role in enhancing regional power.
 The thoughts of a planner who embodies the mission of the PPP Division

-Miki Mori has been managing public facilities since 2005.
-At NOMURA, which specializes in space design, layout, I have been leading the facility management work of public-private collaboration.
-Mori has achieved a management style in which “people play the leading role.”
-We take a closer look at PPP project efforts over the past 18 years.
+Miki Mori has been involved in the management of public facilities since 2005.
+At NOMURA, which specializes in spatial design, layout, she has led the management of public-private partnership facilities.
+Miki has realized a management style that puts "people at the center."
+We will take a closer look at her 18 years of PPP project efforts.

 Leading public-private partnership projects: managing cultural facilities and participating in new project competitions